stuerp/foo_input_pmd/README.md

 [foo_input_pmd](https://github.com/stuerp/foo_input_pmd/releases) is a [foobar2000](https://www.foobar2000.org/) component that adds playback of PMD files to foobar2000.

+Professional Music Driver (PMD) is a music driver developed by Masahiro Kajihara which utilizes MML (Music Macro Language) to create music files for most Japanese computers of the 80s and early 90s.

 ## Features

 * Decodes Professional Music Driver (.m, .m2) files.